CMM COMPASS

 Characteristics of CMM Measurement

-• Dimensional Analysis: Ideal for precise inspection of geometric features such as flatness, roundness, and perpendicularity.
+• Dimensional analysis: Well suited for inspecting geometric features such as flatness, roundness, and perpendicularity.

-• Slower Data Collection: Data points are collected one at a time.
+• Slower data collection: Measurement points are collected one at a time, which can make inspection slower for complex surfaces.

 Characteristics of 3D Scanning

-• Non-contact Operation: Laser or structured light captures millions of points instantly.
+• Non-contact operation: Laser or structured light captures large amounts of surface data without touching the part.

-• Point Cloud Generation: Produces a detailed digital model of the object.
+• Point cloud generation: Produces a detailed digital representation of the object’s surface geometry.

 Specific Measurement Requirements and Tolerances

-• Speed and Flexibility: In production environments where speed and adaptability are crucial, laser CMMs can reduce bottlenecks by providing rapid, on-the-spot measurements.
+• Speed and flexibility: In production environments where fast inspection is important, laser CMMs can help reduce bottlenecks by enabling rapid, on-site measurement.

 Laser CMM Product Introductions